logicmonitor/custom_widgets/README.md

 - **MapShowRoadLabels**: If "true" then road labels will be shown on the map.
 Default is "false".
 - **apiBearerToken**, or **apiID** + **apiKey**: Optional LogicMonitor API bearer token or API ID & key to use for the widget (primarily useful if embedding the widget outside of an LM dashboard).
 If not specified then the widget will use integrated portal authentication.
 - **XweatherAPIID** & **XweatherAPIKey**: Optional Xweather API ID & key to enable showing Xweather weather data (requires API ID & key available from [https://www.xweather.com/weather-api](https://www.xweather.com/weather-api).
 Xweather is offers a great deal of optional details such as lightning strikes, hail, wind gusts, etc. Many personal weather stations such as Ecowitt provide free Xweather API access if you feed them your weather data.
+- **MapConnectionCurvature**: Screen-pixel offset used to separate parallel connection lines between the same endpoints.
+Set to 0 for straight lines.
+Default is 18.
+- **MapUseGeodesicLines**: If "false" then connection lines are drawn as straight Mercator lines instead of great circles.
+Default is "true".

 ## Weather Options